h2non/toxy/README.md

 #### Body

-Match incoming body payload data by `string`, `regexp` or custom filter `function`.
+Match incoming body payload by a given `string`, `regexp` or custom filter `function`.

-This rule is pretty simple, so for complex body matching you should probably write your own rule.
+This rule is pretty simple, so for complex body matching (e.g: validating againts a JSON schema) you should probably write your own rule.

 **Arguments**: